Kristen Covino, Ph.D., Faculty Affiliate

 John H. Dorsey, Ph.D., Senior Faculty Fellow

 John Dorsey received his B.S. in Marine Biology (1972) and M.S. in Biology (1975) from California State University, Long Beach, then traveled to Australia where he received his doctorate from the University of Melbourne in Zoology (1982).
-Presently he is a Professor at Loyola Marymount University, Los Angeles, in the Department of Civil Engineering & Environmental Science where he teaches courses in environmental, atmospheric and marine sciences.
+Presently he is retired as an Emeritus Professor at Loyola Marymount University, Los Angeles, with the Department of Civil and Environmental Engineering and with the Environmental Science program.
+Prior to retirement he taught courses in environmental, atmospheric, and marine sciences.
 Prior to LMU, he worked as a marine biologist for the City of Los Angeles (1983-2002), focusing on marine monitoring in Santa Monica Bay and storm water management.
-John sits on numerous local and state technical committees dealing with water quality issues and policy, and is past-president of the Southern California Academy of Science where he remains an active member of their Board of Directors and Research Training Program for high school students.
-His research interests focus on the dynamics of fecal indicator bacteria in coastal waters and wetlands.
-John's passion for good water quality is natural — he is an avid surfer, so most days he can be found at dawn surfing at El Porto near his home and LMU's campus.
+John sits on numerous local and state technical committees dealing with water quality issues and policy.
+His research interests have focused on the dynamics of fecal indicator bacteria in coastal waters and wetlands.
+Presently he is a Fellow with LMU’s Coastal Research Institute (CRI) where he is working to characterize sandy beaches in Santa Monica Bay to site Living Shoreline projects to restore and build sand dune to help mitigate rising sea levels.
+John's passion for good water quality is natural — he is an avid surfer, so many mornings he can be found at dawn surfing at El Porto near his home and LMU's campus.